-This policy establishes requirements for the use of disk encryption technologies on the University’s IT Resources to protect the confidentiality of information.
+This policy establishes requirements for using disk encryption technologies on the University’s IT Resources to protect the confidentiality of information.

 This IT policy, and all policies referenced herein, shall apply to all members of the Fordham IT staff (the “User(s)” or “you”) who use, access, or otherwise employ, locally or remotely, the University’s IT Resources, whether individually controlled, shared, stand-alone, or networked.

 - Laptops, desktops, and servers are required to employ full disk encryption regardless of their intended use or the data stored on them.

-- Users may obtain the encryption software from the University Information Security Office (UISO) or use other UISO approved encryption software.
+- Users may obtain the encryption software from Information Security and Assurance (ISA) or use other ISA-approved encryption software.

 - Users must not attempt to disable, remove, or otherwise tamper with the encryption software.

-- Since some countries have encryption import and use restrictions, check with the U.S. Department of State before traveling with encrypted IT Resources internationally to ensure that you have the most up-to-date information or consult with the UISO if you have questions.
+- Since some countries have encryption import and use restrictions, check with the U.S. Department of State before traveling with encrypted IT Resources internationally to ensure that you have the most up-to-date information or consult with the ISA if you have questions.

 - Many nations do not recognize a personal use exemption1.

 - Before traveling to these countries with an encrypted laptop, you may need to apply to their specified governmental agency for an import license.